-Dame Deborah James has teamed up with fashion brand In The Style to launch a charity T-shirt with all of the proceeds going to the BowelBabe Fund.
+As part of her tireless fundraising, James teamed up with fashion brand In The Style to launch a charity T-shirt, with all of the proceeds going to the BowelBabe Fund.

-The charity tee launched last night, with 100% of profits (minimum of £7.08 per T-shirt) from the sale of each going directly to her fund.
+The £15 T-shirt features her famous ‘Rebellious Hope’ slogan emblazoned across the front, and is still available to buy now, with 100% of profits (minimum of £7.08 per T-shirt) from the sale of each going directly to her fund.

-While the main collection isn’t ready yet James revealed on Instagram that she had already worn one of the dresses when she met Prince William who personally delivered her damehood to her family home.
+Previous to the launch of her collection, James revealed on Instagram that she wore one of the dresses when she met Prince William who personally delivered her damehood to her family home.

 “I’m so excited to finally be able to share (at least part) of a project I’ve been working on for several months now," she wrote on Instagram.
 "Together with the @inthestyle team I’ve been creating and designing a collection of beautiful clothes to hopefully make us all look good and feel great!!!